spencer-thompson/nvim/README.md

 ## Plugin List

-This is *certainly* not all of the plugins included, but rather the plugins that I use the most (or need a refrence to)
+This is *certainly* not all of the plugins included, but rather the plugins that I use the most (or need a reference to)

 ### Package Manager